-It is an oil found in a slim glass bottle, usually a light brown/orange in colour.
-Actually it comes in a kind of Asian looking oblong can
+So, this oil is usually inside a slim glass bottle.
+That bottle normally has a light brown/orange colour.
+Actually Yu Yee oil comes in a kind of Asian looking oblong can

 There is a strong peppermint aroma, which probably has something to do with the fact that Yu Yee oil contains peppermint oil as well as menthol.
 It is quite concentrated, therefore there can be a light burning sensation if it is brought too close to the eyes.

 Yu Yee oil has several uses.
 While it isn’t a cure all, it is definitely something that should be in your First Aid Box because of how useful and handy it is.
 It is interesting to note that Yu Yee oil is not just for babies, but also works well on older kids and on adults.